cdeutsch/MonoTouch.Dialog-PickerElement/README.md

 ## History ##

+### 3/14/2012 ###

+* Created DateTimeElement2 that creates a UIDatePicker on the same view just like the PickerElement, instead of pushing a new view like the regular MonoTouch.Dialog DateTimeElement.

 ### 3/6/2012 ###

 * Removed support for using a UIView for the rows since the picker often loses the rows when there are multiple pickers.